cristianofranco76/ExData_Plotting1/plot4/README.md

 (2,075,259 rows) x (9 columns x 8bytes) x 2 times / (10^-9 Gbytes) = <b>0,30 Gbytes</b>
 of free memory in the computer.

-Main steps of the functions
+Main steps of the functions:

 1) Check the existance of the file household_power_consumption.txt in the current Working Directory